Sandmountain/TNM108-MovieRecommender/README.md

 	1. Download the git repo by git clone https://github.com/Sandmountain/TNM108-MovieRecommender.git
 	2. Install the frontend dependencies by typing: cd /app npm install
-	3. Install the backend dependencies by first enter the python enviornment by typing: cd /Server pipenvshell ⋅ then install by type: pipenv install
+	3. Install the backend dependencies by first enter the python enviornment by typing: cd /Server pipenvshell ⋅ then install by typing: pipenv install

 ## Run the application